 Sophie de Vos (1992) grew up in Rotterdam, the Netherlands.
 While growing up she was practically always drawing, crafting, writing or telling stories – to those willing to listen, or otherwise to her My First Sony recording device.

 Her interest in photography was cultivated during her teenage years, when her parents bought a digital camera for their holidays.
 The fascination further developed when she opted to take her Bachelors Degree at ArtEZ Institute of the Arts.
 She deliberately chose Fine Art over a Photography Study, in order to discover and develop other mediums as well.
 Having in depth lessons in painting, sculpting and film making added tremendous value to her artistic practice.
 However, the love for photography never lessened and it’s still her main medium.
 She mostly uses it to discover and depict subjects about being human.

 Sophie de Vos (1992, The Netherlands) graduated in Fine Arts at ArtEZ Institute of the Arts, based in Arnhem.
 She now lives and works in Rotterdam.
 Sophie takes a strong interest in human beings, their bodies, psyche, interactions and memories, and displays these themes throughout her work.
 Delicately, she manages to pose questions on human nature and develops touching narratives with personal experiences, emotions and encounters as points of inspiration.
-Aside from her photography, Sophie has produced several linguistic works, primarily playing with the theme of repetition, which are often exhibited alongside her photographic work.
+Aside from her photography, Sophie has produced several linguistic works, which are occasionally exhibited alongside her photographic work.